- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “Jade, do you remember the story I told you as a little girl?”
 My grandmother gently held my hand between her own, her soft aching whisper carried on the heavy smelling air of the room she had been in the last few weeks of her gradually worsening illness.

 I nodded slowly and placed my other free hand over our entwined ones.
 Her hazy gray blue eyes still held the youthful glimmer I always used to see when she looked at me as a girl.
-A small grin pulled at her delicately aged face and then she nodded as well, disrupting her pure white hair which flowed like water all around her face and head.
+A small grin pulled at her delicately aged face and then she nodded as well, disrupting her pure white hair, which flowed in soft waves all around her face and head.

 “Jade sweetie, can you hand me the box over on the vanity.”
-I rotated my waist toward the small vanity beside the bed.
+I rotated my waist toward the small table near the bed.
 The container was about the same size as a ring box with a strange greenish metal or stone lining the edges and forming in the center of the cover to create a strange design.
 It appeared to be a hand.

 I placed the package in her open palm and watched as she stroked the unique design on the top.
 Tears flooded her eyes and her breath shook slightly as she ran a finger across her cheeks.

 “Are you alright?”
-I quickly lurched forward to make sure everything was normal.
+I moved forward to make sure everything was normal.

 “Yes,” I quirked my brow in confusion.